 The expansion of the toll road network means that many more companies will be using the toll system.
 Companies that will join the toll system starting in 2018 should decide in advance how they want to pay the fee.
 For companies that frequently use toll roads, it is best to pay tolls using automatic log-on via an on-board unit.

 These companies should register online via the Toll Collect customer portal in order to have an OBU installed.
 Vehicles can then be registered.
 Next, the company visits a service partner who will install the OBU.
-Toll Collect provides the unit free of charge and the company only pays for the installation.
+Toll Collect provides the unit free of charge and the company pays for the installation.

 Log-on via the OBU may also be a good alternative for customers who previously used manual log-on for toll collection.
 Therefore companies should stay informed and act as soon as possible.
-At IAA Commercial Vehicles, staff from Toll Collect GmbH will be at our booth in hall 12, happy to talk with you and answer any questions.